jqnatividad/qsv/docs/whirlwind_tour.md

 notice that it even gets alignment right with respect to Unicode characters.

-So, this command took 3.22 seconds to run on my machine, but we can speed it up even further by creating an index and re-running the command:
+So, this command took 3.22 seconds to run on my machine, but we can speed it up by creating an index and re-running the command:

 ```
 qsv index wcp.csv
 qsv stats wcp.csv --everything | qsv table
 ```

 Which cuts it down to 1.95 seconds - 1.65x faster!
-(And creating the index took 0.27 seconds.
+(And creating the 21.6mb index took 0.27 seconds.
 What about the first `stats` without `--everything`?
 From 1.3 seconds to 0.16 seconds with an index - 8.25x faster!)

 Notably, the same type of "statistics" command in another